 A typical Microwire cycle starts by first selecting the device (bringing the CS signal high).
 Once the device is selected, a valid Start bit ("1") should be issued to properly recognize the cycle.
 Following this, the 2-bit opcode of appropriate instruction should be issued.
-After the opcode bits, the 6-bit address information should be issued.
-For certain instructions, some of these 6 bits are don't care values (can be "0" or "1"), but they should still be issued.
-Following the address information, depending on the instruction (WRITE and WRALL), 16-Bit data is issued.
+After the opcode bits, the 10-bit (or 11-bit) address information should be issued.
+For certain instructions, some of the bits of this field are don't care values (can be "0" or "1"), but they should still be issued.
+Following the address information, depending on the instruction (WRITE and WRALL), 16-Bit data (or 8-Bit) is issued.
 Otherwise, depending on the instruction (READ), the device starts to drive the output data on the DO line.
 Other instructions perform certain control functions and do not deal with data bits.
 The Microwire cycle ends when the CS signal is brought low.
 However during certain instructions, falling edge of the CS signal initiates an internal cycle (Programming), and the device remains busy till the completion of the internal cycle.
 Each of the 7 instructions is explained in detail in the following sections.